Newsletter

 Who makes Kari vodka and who owns the brand?

-The basic permit holder is Finest Cape Wines, Phizulu Holdings, LTD..
-According to TTB COLA records, Finest Cape Wines, Phizulu Holdings, LTD. holds the basic permit under which Kari labels are approved.
+The U.S. importer of record is Finest Cape Wines, Phizulu Holdings, LTD..
+According to TTB COLA records, Finest Cape Wines, Phizulu Holdings, LTD. holds the basic permit under which Kari labels are approved; TTB filings record the permit holder, not who distills the spirit.
 Parent-company ownership is not part of TTB public filings and is not included here.

 What proof is Kari vodka?